mvolkmann/blog/src/smalltalk.md

   that shows the inheritance hierarchy of the current class.
   This includes all superclass and subclasses of the current class.

-  The "inst vars" button displays a drop-down list containing all the instance variables in the current class.
+  The "inst vars" button displays a popup list containing all the instance variables in the current class.
-  Clicking one of them opens a new "Accesses to" window that lists all the methods that use the instance variable it its top pane.
+  Clicking one of them opens an "Accesses to" window that lists all the methods that use the instance variable it its top pane.
   Clicking on a method displays its code in the bottom pane.

-  The "class vars" button displays a drop-down list containing all the class variables in the current class.
+  The "class vars" button displays a popup list containing all the class variables in the current class.
   Clicking one of them opens a new "Users of" window that lists all the methods that use the class variable in its top pane.
   Clicking on a method displays its code in the bottom pane (fourth row).

-  The "show..." button displays a drop-down list of ways the selected item can be displayed in the bottom pane.
+  The "show..." button displays a popup list of ways the selected item can be displayed in the bottom pane.
   Each option is represented by a checkbox, but only one can be selected.